coala/coala/docs/Developers/Review.rst

 **Be sure to not value quantity over quality!** Be transparent and polite:
 Explain why something has to be changed and don't just "command" the coder to obey guidelines for no reason.
-Reviewing always involves saying someone that his code isn't right, be very careful not to appear rude even if you don't mean it!
+Reviewing always involves saying someone that their code isn't right, be very careful not to appear rude even if you don't mean it!
 Bad reviews will scare away other contributors.

 .. note::